trychlos/pwix-forms/README.md

     If the caller wishes an indicator at the panel level, it can use, in place or besides of fields indicators, the `FormsStatusIndicator` Blaze component.

-- `showStatusOverridable`

-    Whether the previous `fieldStatusShow` is overridable when instanciating a `Checker` or specifying a field in the panel.

-    Defaults to `true`.

 - `fieldTypeShow`

     Whether input fields should default to be prefixed with a type (mandatory/optional) indicator.